jtof-dev/signal-docker/README.md

+# Signal-Docker

+- A repo containing all the (created) Docker containers related to the Signal-Project

-# Signal-Server Docker
+# Signal-Server

-- A docker container for Signal-Server v9.81.0 running on Eclipse Temurin

-# Installation
+Note: Signal-Server-Docker has not been updated to use an IAM compatible container (so for the moment Signal-Server will have to be run in EC2 on their bare metal, though I will get around to it)

 ## Compilation

+`cd Signal-Server`

 Create a `signal-server` Docker image: